talent-digital/talentkit/README.md

 ![Competences](/docs/assets/competences.drawio.svg)

+### Talent

+The talent dimension is depicted below.
+Every registered user of an organization is represented as “talent”.
+Talents can be associated with a team and a department for organizational analysis.
+They can also have an arbitrary number of “tags” to permit other analytical hierarchies.
+Tags are grouped into tag types.
+For example, a talent can be associated with a tag “26-35 years” of type “age group”.

+**Two tag types have special relevance:**

+- The “Function” tag type represents the job function (such as sales, development, …) independent of the organizational structure.
+Functions can be included into competences targets.
+- The “Management responsibility” tag type represents the line management level of the user (no management responsibility, team lead, department manager, …).
+Management responsibility is included into analysis rules related to the degree of management support of the educational measure.

 The talent::digital platform allows developers to create and deploy customized learning material using talent::digital's testing and recommendation engines.

 Learning materials are deployed in **seasons**, consising of multiple **episodes**.
 Each episode is run using a **format**.